markgw/uh-nlp2021/docs/week5/index.md

 ## Exercise 0: Load the documents

-For this exercise session, we will mostly be using these five 'documents'.
 ````python
 documents = ['Wage conflict in retail business grows',
 			 'Higher wages for cafeteria employees',